-During a 75-minute in-class workshop, a Writing Center consultant will lead students through one of our skill-focused workshops (available both online and in-person).
+During a 75-minute in-class workshop, a Writing Center consultant will lead students through one of our skill-focused workshops, either in-person or online.
 These interactive workshops cover a range of writing, reading, research, interpretation, and analysis skills.
 Faculty members are invited to request up to two workshops in each course section per semester.

 - Analyzing Case Studies

 - Analyzing Texts

 - Controlling an Argument with Topic Sentences

 - Emailing Strategically

 - Peer Review